-Just make sure that just one of the above is the main scent (if possible).
+Just make sure that only one of the above is the main scent (if possible).

 Lotions and creams

 Lotions and creams are a tricky thing.
 Companies promise that their product fulfills your skin’s needs.
-Not all dry, sensitive, and oily skin is the same so not all products fulfill that promise.
-Our lifestyle, where we live, nutrition, medication, and well being has a great impact on our skin and the effect of the product we use.
-Generally, I would always try to use products that are organic and fit for my skin type, and most of the time I have a good experience.
+Not all dry, sensitive, and oily skin is the same, so not all products meet that promise.
+Our lifestyle, where we live, nutrition, medication, and well being, has a significant impact on our skin and the effect of the product we use.
+Generally, I would always try to use products that are organic and fit for my skin type, and most of the time, I have a good experience.

-It is very important to pay good attention to the reaction of your skin to certain products and avoid using them.
+It is vital to pay proper attention to the reaction of your skin to specific products and avoid using them.
 If you have sensitive skin and the product is new to you, try a sample.

 Essential-oils is a concentrated hydrophobic liquid containing volatile (the natural evaporated liquid) drove from plants.
 Essential-oils have been around for centuries.
 They have and are still being used for healing, curing, medicine, cosmetics, Aromatherapie, Massage, Parfüm, and SPA.
-As much as we hear about them being used as a basis for many products and medicine, we still do not know much about their power.
-It is worth learning about them to find out how and for what they can be used.
+Although essential-oils are used as a basis for many products and medicine, we still do not know much about their power.
+It is worth learning about essential-oils to find out how to use them properly.

 Lavender essential oil: I use that for the diffuser, mix it with some coconut oil and rub my feet before bedtime, which helps to relax and sleep well.

-Myrrh essential oil: It has a very unique smell (can be unpleasant for some).
-I use it for anti-aging and add a drop or two to my night cream. it also helps with dry spots on my skin.
+Myrrh essential oil: It has a unique smell (can be unpleasant for some).
+I use it for anti-aging and add a drop or two to my night-cream.
+It also helps with dry spots on my skin.

 Very important: Essential-oil has to be pure and organic if the oil is mixed or water down it can do more harm than good.